PlayOneMoreGame/computer-setup/README.md

 # Computer setup

-This public repository contains the scripts necessary to bootstrap a computer to the point where it can download private repositories from Github that perform the rest of the computer setup process.
+This public repository contains the scripts necessary to bootstrap a computer:

+- setup host: create user account / enable Administrator account / set computer name
+- install software: install git, vscode, firefox, chrome, vcxsrv, and many other tools
+- configure windows: configure computer to make Windows less crapful

-## New Desktop PC Setup
+## Setup Host

 Our Desktop PCs come imaged with a single administrator user (`Jamie`) and need to first be configured before attempting to setup user land in the next section.